melzoghbi/DataCamp/Labs/Lab3.md

-## Lab 3:  Convert the training experiment to a predictive experiment [Estimated: 1 hour]
+## Lab 3:  Convert the training experiment to a predictive experiment

 Once you've trained your model, you're ready to convert your training experiment into a predictive experiment to score new data.